Building Relationships | What they don’t tell you

 Refine your Communication Skills

 Communication occurs when someone understands you, not just when you speak (or type).
-One of the dangers with communication is that we can work on the assumption that the other person has understood the message we are trying to get across.
+One of the dangers with communication is that we may work on the assumption that the other person has understood the message we are trying to get across (when they haven’t).

-Poor communication can lead to lack of trust, understanding, belief, etc. It also can have a positive effect on morale when it works well and motivates individuals to want to continue building a relationship with you.
+Poor communication can lead to lack of trust, understanding, belief, etc. However, it can also have a positive effect on morale when it works effectively and motivates individuals wanting to continue building a relationship with you.

-Overall, building relationships is so much more than many experts paint it out to be.
-When you become effective in the above mentioned skills (and I’m happy to share more — just ask) at the very least you’ve made a new friend — and you never know they could be your newest customer or distributor.
+Overall, building relationships is so much more than what many experts paint it out to be.
+When you become effective in the above mentioned skills (and I’m happy to share more — just ask) at the very least you’ve made a new friend — and you never know they might just be your newest customer or team member.